RaydenSec/IT-Notes/windows-tools.md

 ## safe Mode
 How to access:
 - Access via settings>update & security>recovery
 - Hold shift while restarting, then select Troubleshoot>Advanced options>startup settings>Restart (May require Bitlocker key), then select startup setting desired
 - Can exit safe mode by restarting PC/clear safe boot checkbox from msconfig
+Purpose:
 - Boot windows in simple state (only basic drivers)
 - Most bootup software is not in memory
     - so if no problems, problem might not be windows but loaded w/ windows itself